redis/redis-doc/topics/performance-on-cpu.md

 Similarly to perf, as of Linux kernel 4.9, BPF-optimized profiling is now fully available with the promise of lower overhead on CPU (as stack traces are frequency counted in kernel context) and disk I/O resources during profiling.

-Apart from it, and relying solely on bcc/BPF's profile tool we've also removed the perf.data and intermediate steps if stack traces analysis is our main goal.
+Apart from that, and relying solely on bcc/BPF's profile tool, we've also removed the perf.data and intermediate steps if stack traces analysis is our main goal.
 You can use bcc's profile tool to output folded format directly, for flame graph generation:

     $ /usr/share/bcc/tools/profile -F 999 -f --pid $(pgrep redis-server) --duration 60 > redis.folded.stacks

-In that manner, we've remove any preprocessing and can render the on CPU flame graph with a single command:
+In that manner, we've remove any preprocessing and can render the on-CPU flame graph with a single command:

     flamegraph.pl redis.folded.stacks > redis.svg